cp4cds/copernicus-wps-demo/README.rst

    http-port = 8096
    archive-root = /path/to/esgf/cmip5/archive

-The demo service uses the ncl package (version 6.4.0) from conda.

 The path to ESGF archive is configured in ``custom.cfg`` with the ``archive-root`` option.
 The configuration file ``esgf_config.xml`` for the ESGF coupling module will be generated.